swizzin/docs.swizzin.ltd/docs/getting-started/box-basics.md

 ```

 ## deluser
-The function used to remove a user from your server.
-All of the user's data will be destroyed, please use with caution.
+This function removes a user from your server.
+Please proceed with caution because all of the user data will be destroyed.

 Syntax:
 ```bash